jellyfishsolutions/lynx-admin-ui/README.md

 In the editor page, instead of an input field, a button is displayed.
 The `name` parameter is used as text of the button.
 Clicking the button automatically submit the editor form.
 During the saving process, the corresponding method will be executed.

-By default, a `btn` class is added to the button widget, but it can be overrided using the property `innerEditorClasses` of `uiSettings`.
+By default, a `btn` class is added to the button widget, but it can be overridden using the property `innerEditorClasses` of `uiSettings`.

 > Asynchronous functions are supported